 Empathy and leadership are the core of what makes a manager worth following.
 Keep that in mind as you build out your team and hit the floor every shift.
 It’s a human business.

 The third most important bar management tip is taking bar inventory regularly.
 It's so important we even included it in our list of the most important bar manager duties.
-All the numbers you need to make profitable decisions running your bar, and to work with your bar manager salary.
+You need numbers to make profitable decisions running your bar, and to work with your bar manager salary.
 And those number come from consistent and accurate bar inventory management.
 And BinWise Pro helps thousands of bars and restaurants across the country get there.